Disable CSS while saving to HTML with Node.js via C++

 Possible Usage Scenarios

-When you save your Excel file to a single page HTML, usually the CSS elements will be embedded within the HTML file and will be located in the HEAD section.
-If you attach this file as content/body of an email, the CSS elements will be stripped out by most email clients, resulting in improper rendering.
-The 24.12 version of Aspose.Cells introduces an option which allows you to optionally disable CSS, allowing styles to be directly applied within the HTML elements themselves.
-If you want to set the HTML as the content/body of the email please use the HtmlSaveOptions.getDisableCss() property and set it to true.
+When you save your Excel file to a single‑page HTML, the CSS elements are usually embedded within the HTML file and located in the HEAD section.
+If you attach this file as the content/body of an email, most email clients will strip out the CSS elements, resulting in improper rendering.
+The 24.12 version of Aspose.Cells introduces an option that allows you to optionally disable CSS, enabling styles to be applied directly within the HTML elements themselves.
+If you want to set the HTML as the content/body of the email, please use the HtmlSaveOptions.getDisableCss() property and set it to true.

 Disable CSS while saving to HTML

-The following sample code shows the usage of HtmlSaveOptions.getDisableCss() property.
+The following sample code shows how to use the HtmlSaveOptions.getDisableCss() property.

 Sample Code